Reviewers Have a Responsibility to Promote Quality and Integrity in Research

 Final Thoughts

 Peer review, when executed with diligence, empathy, and transparency, serves as the bedrock of credible scientific communication.
-And it filters out errors, sharpens ideas, and amplifies the impact of research.
+It filters out errors, sharpens ideas, and amplifies the impact of research.
 Yet its effectiveness hinges on the integrity of those who perform it.
-As the scientific landscape evolves—embracing interdisciplinary collaboration, open data, and rapid dissemination—reviewers must adapt, leveraging new tools while preserving the human judgment that distinguishes rigorous scholarship That's the whole idea..
+As the scientific landscape evolves—embracing interdisciplinary collaboration, open data, and rapid dissemination—reviewers must adapt, leveraging new tools while preserving the human judgment that distinguishes rigorous scholarship It's one of those things that adds up..

 In the end, the value of peer review extends beyond individual manuscripts; it shapes the trajectory of discovery, informs public policy, and upholds the public’s trust in science.
 By honoring this responsibility, reviewers contribute not only to the advancement of knowledge but also to the collective well‑being of society.